 begin to bake? make a batch?
 Making chocolate chip cookies is a simple process.
-Before you(cook), you wash your hands, get all the eggs, salt, baking soda, and water out, and preheat the oven to 350 degrees) Preparing the dough can be a little bit harder.
-First, mix the ingredients in a large bowl until they are smooth.
+Before you/cook, you wash your hands, get all the eggs, salt, baking soda, and water out, and preheat the oven(to 6 unnecessary 350 degrees) Preparing the dough can be a little bit harder.
+First, mix the ingredients in into a large bowl/until they are smooth.
 Second butter the cookie sheets.
-Third make small balls out of the batter and put them on the sheets.
+Third make small hape balls out of/the batter) and put them on the sheets.
 Baking is one of the easiest steps.
+Simply adj.
+Xou put the trays in the oven and set the timer for ten minutes.
+Then when the time is Λ find a nonym adi. up, you take the (cookies) and put them on a plate.
+The easiest step is cleaning up. what?
+(Remember - be descriptive ン) £٠ Finily you can eat.